 * Add more or less salt to taste, up to 1/4 cup Kosher salt for 1 quart of water.

-1 Place sunflower seeds, salt, and water into a medium saucepan.
+1 Boil sunflower seeds in salted water: Place sunflower seeds, salt, and water into a medium saucepan.
 Bring to a boil.
 Reduce to a simmer and simmer for 15 to 20 minutes.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Roasted In-Shell Sunflower Seeds on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How to Harvest and Roast (in shell) Sunflower Seeds on Simply Recipes.
 Thank you!Print